 - Ellis Island/Statue of Liberty (You have to do the Statue once even though security is ridiculous and the views are better from the Staten Island ferry.
 Ellis Island is a sobering tour.)

-- Coney Island (Ride the Cyclone before enjoying some pizza from Totonno’s coal-fired oven, a staple since 1924)
+- Coney Island (Ride the Cyclone, grab some brews from Coney Island Brewery, and, assuming it reopens, enjoying some pizza from Totonno’s coal-fired oven.)

 If you want to get a real sense of the amazing city of New York, come here.
 The fans and the food give you a taste of the greatness of Gotham even though the place sits in a dumpy area.
 Bring your kiddies, bring your wife.
 You may just have the time of your life.